GrossfieldLab/loos/INSTALL.md

 #### PyLOOS

-You will need to download and install a recent version of SWIG first.
-If you have installed Boost in a non-standard location, you will need to make sure that the boost libraries are in your DYLD_LIBRARY_PATH environment variable.
+You will need to download and install a recent version of SWIG and python3.x first.
+If you have installed Boost in a non-standard location, you will need to make sure that the boost libraries are in your LD_LIBRARY_PATH (on linux) or DYLD_LIBRARY_PATH (on OSX) environment variable.

 The default build will use the system Python and Numpy.
 Any non-standard locations for python modules can be specified using